0xnuminous/zed/docs/src/ai/configuration.md

 The OpenRouter API key will be saved in your keychain.

 Zed will also use the `OPENROUTER_API_KEY` environment variable if it's defined.

+### Venice {#venice}

+> ✅ Supports tool use

+Venice exposes an OpenAI-compatible API.

+1. Visit [Venice](https://venice.ai) and create an account
+2. Generate an API key from your Venice dashboard
+3. Open the settings view (`agent: open configuration`) and go to the Venice section
+4. Enter your Venice API key

+The Venice API key will be saved in your keychain.

+Zed will also use the `VENICE_API_KEY` environment variable if it's defined.

+The default models are **Venice Auto** (fast) and **Venice Tool**.
+You can select either model in the assistant panel or specify additional models in your `settings.json` under `language_models.venice.available_models`.

 ## Advanced Configuration {#advanced-configuration}